devngeni/meme-token/README.md

 # MEME TOKEN
-- This is a project that unables creation of meme tokens and NFTS based on trendy memes
+- This is a project that unables creation of meme tokens on Arbitrum and NFTS based on trendy memes

 ## Getting Started